shivamkumar177/headout-assignment/README.md

     python gen_file.py
 ```

-This command generates 30 files of size around 100MB
+This command generates 30 files of size around 100MB, Number of file can be changed inside the gen_file.py ('FILES_TO_GEN')